-Believe it or not Aaron Judge leaving the Big Apple and going to Miami to play in that lime green, corny as fuck stadium for two days is exactly what the doctor ordered.
+Believe it or not Aaron Judge leaving the Big Apple and going to Miami to play in that lime green stadium for two days is exactly what the doctor ordered.
 The guy is not human, Yankee fans know this already but he was able to put those inhuman talents on display in front of the whole world during the Home Run Derby.

 Bellinger got his swings in and you could tell he was absolutely gassed.
 He only hit 11 HR and even he said he only had a “-12” chance to move on.
 Pretty accurate odds.
-Judge went up and made quick work of the Dodgers first baseman as he beat him with 1:30 left on the 4 minute clock.
+Judge went up and made quick work of the Dodgers first baseman as he beat him two and a half minutes in to the round.

 In the finals he faced off against Minnesota Twins first baseman Miguel Sano who beat the other Yankee in the semifinals, Gary Sanchez.
-Would’ve been pretty fucking sweet if it would’ve been a Gary vs Judge all Yankees final but Gary was gassed too after using all of his energy to knock off the one seed, defending champ, in his home ballpark, Giancarlo Stanton in the first round.
-Judge made quick work of Sano finishing him off even quicker than Bellinger, winning the Home Run Derby with 2:30 minutes left on the clock.
+Would’ve been pretty sweet if it would’ve been a Gary vs Judge all Yankees final but Gary was gassed too after using all of his energy to knock off the one seed, defending champ, in his home ballpark, Giancarlo Stanton in the first round.
+Judge made quick work of Sano finishing him off even quicker than Bellinger, winning the Home Run Derby with two and a half minutes left on the clock again.

 Yes, the Home Run Derby is completely meaningless, but it isn’t the fact that Judge won it that was impressive, it was how he won it.
 The guy hit the 4 longest HR of the night, all 4 over 500 feet, the farthest being at 513 feet.
 Haters would say “It’s BP, sure he can do that.”
-Yeah well he hit one 495 feet in a game, 18 feet shorter than this one in BP.
-It’s not BP power, it’s legitimate “holy fuck this guy is a superhuman” power.
+Yeah well he hit one 495 feet in a game, 18 feet shorter than this one in “BP.”
+It’s not BP power, it’s legitimate “this guy is a superhuman” power.
 He also didn’t just pull everything like basically every other power hitter in the game does, he went opposite field.
 He hit 24 to the left of center field and 23 to the right of center.
-That’s the ultimate nut dragging when you’re hitting oppo homeruns in the derby.
+That’s the ultimate brag when you’re hitting oppo homeruns in the derby.